-This was my fifth time seeing Micky (that’s including three times with the Monkees).
+This was my fifth time seeing Micky (that’s including three times with The Monkees).
 Micky is pretty consistent; he always puts on a pretty good show.
-I didn’t think I had ever heard him do “That Was Then, This Is Now” before, but apparently the Monkees played it during the 2011 tour.
-I was sure I’d never heard him do “A Little Bit Me, A Little Bit You” (during which he played the maracas), but apparently he did that when I saw him back in 2004.
-So while there was technically nothing new for me to see, it was kind of like new.
+I didn’t think I had ever heard him do “That Was Then, This Is Now” before, but apparently, The Monkees played it during the 2011 tour.
+I was sure I’d never heard him do “A Little Bit Me, A Little Bit You” (during which he played the maracas), but apparently, he did that when I saw him back in 2004.
+So while there was technically nothing new for me to see, it felt new anyway, because I have a terrible memory.

 During “That Was Then, This Is Now”, Peter came out on stage using a walker.
 Afterwards, Micky said that that was Peter’s son, and they had hired him as a roadie.

-I only noticed one flub during his set, in “She”; he came in too early on one line, singing, “She laughed… when I was crying”, but I think most of the audience wouldn’t have noticed.
+I only noticed one flub during his set (which is a shame, because the flubs are the best part!).
+It was during “She”; he came in too early on one line, singing, “She laughed… when I was crying”, but I think most of the audience wouldn’t have noticed.
 I didn’t realize the spin-around-and-catch-the-microphone thing he did during “She” was something he always does during that song.

 He introduced “Last Train to Clarksville” by talking about the great songwriters the Monkees had, and that this song was written by Tommy Boyce and Bobby Hart, who shaped a lot of the Monkees’ early sound.

 When the keyboard player started playing the opening riff for “Daydream Believer”, Micky said, “I guess you recognize that, huh?”, and he asked if anyone knew the words.
-I didn’t think that he did the audience member thing at solo shows, but then David came out and said that he knew the words, and he’d like to sing along.
+I didn’t think that he did the thing where they pull a member of the audience to sing “Daydream Believer” at his solo shows, but then David came out and said that he knew the words, and he’d like to sing along.

 For “Pleasant Valley Sunday”, Micky talked about how it was written by Carole King, and that he thinks it was one of the best songs the Monkees did.
 He also mentioned his Carole King cover songs album, King for a Day, and that you can get it on MyFace or YourFace or Somebody’sFace.

 For his introduction to “I’m a Believer”, he mentioned it was written by Neil Diamond, and he did the Shrek bit, but he prefaced it with something like, “I’m not sure that there are any kids here… because… it’s a casino”.
-A couple of people waved to him at this point, and responded with, “Sir, you are a 42 year old man”.
+A couple of people waved to him at this point, and responded with, “Sir, you are a forty-two year old man!”

 He ended with, “Thank you, Canada!”, which drives me crazy.
 We’re a big darn place, Mick.
-No one says, “Thank you, America!” or “Thank you, England!”.
-I’d actually prefer if he did “Thank you, Cleveland!” everywhere again.
+No one says, “Thank you, America!” or “Thank you, England!”
+I’d kinda prefer if he did “Thank you, Cleveland!” no matter where he is again.

-Micky’s set seemed to be over really quickly, and there was hardly any banter.
+Micky’s set was pretty short, and there was hardly any banter.
 I would have loved for him to have done “Goin’ Down”; even though it wasn’t a big hit, it’s a fun song, and I think people who are not necessarily fans of him would still be impressed seeing him sing it.
 It also seemed like he said, “Thank you, thank you, you’re a great audience” before any of the songs were even done, like he just wanted to get out of there.